 Now you know why this strategy fits me like a second skin.
 And you know what…

-My refusal to pay full price for anything, including gold — is the reason why:
+My refusal to pay full price for anything, including gold — is the reason why I have a 95% win rate.

+[do not read this subhead]

-I Have a 95% Win Rate
+95% Win Rate

 When I place a phantom bid on an asset I want to own – whether it’s a stock, ETF or index…